 If you make music by yourself every day it is easy to get lonely and isolated.
 But that’s not the only reason why it is important to collaborate.

-Another reason why is that people perform better when there is a healthy sense of competition or challenge.
+Another reason is that people perform better when there is a healthy sense of competition or challenge.
 It helps you push your limits and creativity.
-And also the feedback that you will get from somebody else can be very useful.
+Also, the feedback that you will get from somebody else can be very useful.

 Produce Music Consistently